Chris Taylor Player Props: Dodgers vs. Giants

-The Los Angeles Dodgers and Chris Taylor (.364 slugging percentage over his past 10 games, including two homers), battle starter John Brebbia and the San Francisco Giants at Dodger Stadium, Friday at 10:10 PM ET.
+The Los Angeles Dodgers, including Chris Taylor and his .387 slugging percentage in his past 10 games (two homers) battle the San Francisco Giants Saturday at 9:10 PM ET at Dodger Stadium.

-He collected four RBI (going 1-for-4 with a home run and a walk) in his previous game against the White Sox.
+He had a hitless showing in his last game (0-for-1) against the Giants.

 Chris Taylor Game Info & Props vs. the Giants